 Except as specifically ruled upon above, we express no opinion concerning the federal income tax consequences of the transaction described above.
-Specifically, we express no opinion on when the Facility was placed-in-service for purposes of § 29.

 This ruling is directed only to the taxpayer who requested it.
 Section 6110(k)(3) provides that it may not be used or cited as precedent.
 Temporary or final regulations pertaining to one or more of the issues addressed in this ruling have not yet been adopted.
 Therefore, this ruling may be modified or revoked by the adoption of temporary or final regulations to the extent the regulations are inconsistent with any conclusion in this ruling.
 See § 11.04 of Rev. Proc.
-2004-1, I.R.B.
-2004-1.
-However, when the criteria in § 11.05 of Rev. Proc.
-2004-1 are satisfied, a ruling is not revoked or modified retroactively, except in rare or unusual circumstances.
+2005-1, I.R.B.
+2005-1.
+However, when the criteria in § 11.06 of Rev. Proc.
+2005-1 are satisfied, a ruling is not revoked or modified retroactively, except in rare or unusual circumstances.